-easyJet Airlines were looking to implement an organisational return to a 3-day week in the office for their employees based at Hangar 89, an 80,000ft2 space adjacent to London Luton Airport.
+easyJet Airlines were looking to implement an organisational move to 60% of the month in the office for their employees based at Hangar 89, an 80,000ft2 space adjacent to London Luton Airport.
 Additionally, they had a vision of improving the culture and collaboration between departments, as well as encouraging and increasing learning by osmosis within and between teams.
-However there were a few challenges; firstly, the utilisation of their space at the Hangar was not working well for them, and had become somewhat siloed, thus negatively impacting communication.
-Secondly, the leadership team were concerned that there would be limited capacity to accommodate their circa 1000 staff 3 days a week.
-To fully understand and address these issues, we took the easyJet team through our full workspace strategy process to engage with their teams, quantify the data and come up with a plan that would result in a fantastic collaborative environment and foster positivity towards the change to a 3-day week.
+However there were a few challenges to overcome; firstly, the around the capacity and utilisation of their space, and secondly, they wanted to ensure that the space was utilised effectively enabling capacity to come together more and work in a way that suited many different departments.
+To fully understand and address these challenges, we took the easyJet team through our full workspace strategy process to engage with their teams, quantify the data and come up with a plan that would result in a fantastic collaborative environment and support coming together more.

 The biggest challenge was completing a phased project within the tight deadlines, all whilst the building was in occupation.